 - Remove the second round of dough from the fridge onto another lightly-dusted piece of parchment paper to soften slightly while you toss the filling together.

 - Preheat the oven to 425ºF and place a rack on the bottom third of the oven.
 Line a baking sheet with parchment paper and set aside.

 - Toss all the filling ingredients together in a large bowl.
 Pour the filling into the chilled pie crust.

-- Place every other strip evenly spaced lengthwise on top of the pie then weave the remaining strips in one at a time (here's a video on how to do the weaving!).
+- Alternating wide and narrow strips, use every other cut strip from your oval to place half the strips evenly spaced lengthwise on top of the pie then weave the remaining strips in one at a time (here's a video on how to do the weaving!).
 Trim the strips to only a ½-inch overhang, saving the scraps for decoration.

 - Fold the edge overhang of the crust over itself and the lattice edges, using your fingers to flute the crust (alternatively use a fork to add pattern to the crust edge.

 - Optional: Roll the remaining dough scraps out until it is ¼ inch thick and use a cookie cutter to cut out shapes to place on top of your pie, or roll any remaining bits of dough into long strips and braid them.
 Place them on top of your pie as you desire.

 - Chill the pie for 20 minutes then brush with whole milk or cream and sprinkle with coarse sugar.
 Bake the pie on the parchment-lined baking sheet on the lower rack at 425°F for 10 minutes then reduce heat to 385°F and bake for 45-60 minutes, until the filling is bubbly and the crust is golden brown.